Roboromeo1/Sit210FinalProject/README.md

 4. Git clone the git hub link below to your desired location
 5. Setup up firebase account and google cloud account in cloud.google.com
 6. Create a firebase project download google services file for android and ios and replace the old one which I used.
-7. Then setup the circuit as shown in video using raspberry pi , particle argon , dhat 11 sensor, max 30102 hear rate monitor sensor.
+7. Then setup the circuit as shown in video using raspberry pi , particle argon , dht 11 sensor, max 30102 hear rate monitor sensor.
 8. Move QuickVitals folder containing node js files to raspberry pi .
 9. Move in QuickVitals and type node index.js to start node app.
 10. Create a web hook in particle cloud and integrate it to your google cloud project by following the particle documentation.